Facial-Expression-Aware Prompting for Empathetic LLM Tutoring: Methods

 \subsection{Models and Scale}

-We evaluate three tutor backbones: GPT-5.1, Claude Ops 4.5, and Gemini 2.5 Pro.
+We evaluate three tutor backbones: GPT-5.1, Claude Opus 4.5, and Gemini 2.5 Pro.
 For each tutor model, we generate 320 conversations (one per problem), each with 5 turns, resulting in a total of 960 conversations.